-Cut the chicken breasts lengthwise to make thin pieces and put them in a big bowl.
+Cut the chicken breasts lengthwise to make thin pieces and place them in a large bowl.

-Season the chicken breasts with onion powder, garlic powder, paprika, salt, and pepper.
-Add extra virgin olive oil and mix well until the spices coat the chicken.
+Season the chicken with onion powder, garlic powder, paprika, salt, and pepper.
+Add extra virgin olive oil and mix until evenly coated.

 Heat extra virgin olive oil in a large pot over medium-high heat.

-Cook the chicken breasts until they are browned on both sides and fully cooked.
-Then, set them aside.
+Sear the chicken on both sides until browned and fully cooked, then remove and set aside.

 In the same pot, add chopped onion, season with salt, and cook until softened and translucent.

-Grate garlic cloves with a grater, and add them to the pot along with tomato paste.
-Cook for another minute.
+Grate the garlic and add it to the pot with the tomato paste.
+Cook for 1 minute.

 Chop the sun-dried tomatoes and add them to the pot.
-Cook for 2-3 minutes to boost the flavors.
+Cook for 2–3 minutes.

-Mix in oregano and paprika, and cook for 30 seconds to enhance the flavors.
+Add oregano and paprika, stir, and cook for 30 seconds.

-Add chicken broth and bring to a simmer.
+Add the chicken broth and bring to a simmer.

-Reduce the heat to medium, pour in cream, and let it simmer for 7 minutes until it thickens slightly.
+Reduce the heat to medium, pour in the cream, and let it simmer for 7 minutes until slightly thickened.

 Stir in chopped basil and spinach until the spinach wilts.

-Sprinkle grated Parmesan cheese over the sauce and mix until combined.
+Add grated Parmesan cheese and stir until melted and combined.

-Return the cooked chicken breasts to the pot, coating them with the sauce.
-Simmer for an additional 3 minutes to blend the flavors.
+Return the chicken to the pot and coat with the sauce.
+Simmer for 3 minutes.

 Notes